Castellio Bible: Composition

 Unlike Olivétan, Castellio aimed for the Bible to be understood by as many people as possible.
 Therefore, he consciously decided to incorporate colloquial forms into his translation, which was a revolutionary choice in Bible translation at that time.
 According to recent research, it seems that Castellio attempted to create a language for the simple-minded and tried to establish a sort of new language.
-This focus on colloquial language was announced in Castellio's introduction, where he stated that his Bible was intended for the simple-minded, which led to his translation being nicknamed the Idiot Bible:As for the French language, I have primarily considered the idiots, and thus I have used common and simple language, and as understandable as possible.
+This focus on colloquial language was announced in Castellio's introduction, where he stated that his Bible was intended for the laymen (idiots in the original Early Modern French), which led to his translation being incorrectly nicknamed the Idiot Bible as a result of the word becoming derogatory via the euphemism treadmill:As for the French language, I have primarily considered the laymen, and thus I have used common and simple language, and as understandable as possible.
 For this reason, instead of using Greek or Latin words that are not understood by the common people, I have sometimes used French words when I could find them; otherwise, I have coined new words from French out of necessity, and I have coined them so that they can be easily understood once one hears what they mean.
-For example, in sacrifices, I used the word "burning" in place of "holocaust", knowing that a simple-minded person does not understand and cannot for a long time understand what "holocaust" means.
+For example, in sacrifices, I used the word "burning" in place of "holocaust", knowing that a layman does not understand and cannot for a long time understand what "holocaust" means.
 But if one tells them that "burning" is a sacrifice in which what is sacrificed is burned, they will quickly grasp the word through the meaning of "burn", which they already understand.This approach made the work particularly striking and remained a unique attempt in the history of French Bible translation until much later periods.
 As one of his translation innovations, Castellio introduced a dialogic form into the text, treating some biblical episodes as simple conversations, with figures speaking to one another.
 He also avoided overly pompous or lofty terms.